jeroeningen/advidi_test/README.md

 benchmarks/
 ````
 For the requests I use the gem 'curb', becuase it is super fast as said in the conclusion of this article: http://bibwild.wordpress.com/2012/04/30/ruby-http-performance-shootout-redux/.

+Please note that I have made duplicates of the factories.
+That looks ugly, but with making duplicates I can overcome that tests may fail when all rspec-tests are runned at once.

 Sadly I didn't have the time to benchmark with another library besides 'Curb'.
 At each request, Curb starts a new session and I would like to benchmark it with a library that holds the session for each request.